-Learn Everything, Ever About Bangor’s Two Malls In This Video
+This Video Will Teach You Everything, Ever About Bangor’s Two Malls

 It was the common ground for all young people within 50 miles.
 It was the place where Hampden kids could run into their Brewer friends.
 Or Hermon kids could run into their Bangor friends.
 Or worse, sometimes that spilled out into the parking lot, and not in a good way.
 Mall "security" didn't really exist back then either.

 Of course, there was the good old Airport Mall as well.